 If the automatic parsing doesn’t work, you’ll also be able to show DSS what the original format looks like so that it can transform it.

 Smart Date Processor

 Also a very useful thing when preparing for modelling, you can enrich your data and create time-based features in a few clicks: extracting date components (month, hour, day of week, week of year…), calculating differences between date columns, flagging national holidays, etc…

 It looks bad, and short of using complex Regular Expressions, there is no easy way to clean and structure that data.
 In DSS, using a combination of Text Cleaning processors (Split, Find & Replace, Truncate), I was able to quickly extract and create new columns containing the information I wanted.

 This is a good example of how data team collaboration can work: I needed the help of a data scientist to crawl the data (he used Python), but I was able to clean the data, create the output dataset and use it for analysis on my own.

 4. Streaming Twitter

-I have seen several occasions where a good crawl of all the tweets related to a given theme gave me (or the client I was working for on edge.
-Although there are a lot of specific tools to do this and conduct advanced analysis on the tweets, DSS features a simple connector that will allow you to call the REST API and retrieve tweets and related information (user handle, location, hashtags…) based on keywords or hashtags.
+I have seen several occasions where a good crawl of all the tweets related to a given theme gave me (or the client I was working for) an edge.
+Although there are a lot of specific tools to do this and conduct advanced analysis on the tweets, DSS features a simple connector that will allow you to call the REST API and retrieve tweets or related information (user handle, location, hashtags…) based on keywords or hashtags.